MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop10-folder.md

   KnownFolder   = A string value that can be one of the following: "Common Programs", "Programs", or "Desktop".
   RelativePath? = A string between 1 and 256 characters in length that  cannot contain these characters: <, >, :, ", |, ?, or *.
   Name?         = A string between 1 and 256 characters in length that  cannot contain these characters: <, >, :, ", |, ?, or *.
   DisplayName?  = An alphanumeric string value between 1 and 256 characters in length.
+This string is localizable.
   Icon?         = A string between 1 and 256 characters in length that  cannot contain these characters: <, >, :, ", |, ?, or *.
   IconIndex?    = A numerical value between 0 and 255.
   Description?  = A string value between 1 and 2048 characters.
+This string is localizable.
   >

 </desktop10:Folder>